 The Department of Corrections (DOC) has established procedures governing incoming and outgoing packages for incarcerated individuals per WAC 137-48 Mail and Communications for Individuals in Prison .
 The purpose of the WAC rules is to maintain the safety, security, and discipline of adult prison facilities to prevent the transmission of illegal items or contraband into or out of an institution.
 The rules do not apply to reentry centers.

 Packages are wrapped or boxed objects, a parcel or bundle containing one or more objects, and/or a container in which something is packed for storage or transport or mailing (WAC 137-48-20(9) ).

-Package contents must comply with DOC Policy 440.000 Personal Property for Offenders.
+Package contents must comply with DOC Policy 440.000 Personal Property in Prisons.
 The following matrixes identify the type, value*, and amount of personal property authorized for incarcerated individual retention at the different housing security levels.
 Exceptions require Assistant Secretary of Prisons approval.

 - Maximum Allowable Personal Property Matrix – Men's Facilities (Attachment 1)

 - Maximum Allowable Personal Property Matrix – Women's Facilities (Attachment 2)

 *The value of personal property retained by incarcerated individuals will not exceed the dollar amounts identified on the matrixes.

 Please note that books are NOT considered property.
 Books are considered publications and are authorized as long as they arrive directly from any publishing company.
 See the Send Publications page for information about sending books to incarcerated individuals.

 Review Unauthorized Mail (Attachment 1) to ensure the contents of your package will not be rejected.

-In addition to the DOC Policy 450.120 Packages for Offenders, all packages must comply with DOC Policy 450.100 Mail for Individuals in Prison.
+In addition to the DOC Policy 450.120 Packages in Prisons, all packages must comply with DOC Policy 450.100 Mail for Individuals in Prison.
 Each month, incarcerated individuals may receive one gift package (from family or friends) or one package they ordered themselves, but not both.
 The only way to send packages to incarcerated individuals in prison is through the approved vendor, Union Supply Direct .